 Arguably, one would not accidentally eat those chemicals either if the coating were to get chipped.

-The underlying metal of the GreenPan differs.
+The underlying metal on a GreenPan differs by style, and it's confusing.
 It could be aluminum, hard anodized aluminum, or stainless steel.
-The conductivity and weight of the metal will be different, but each is coated with ceramic.

-It is likely that the cost of the pan will increase based on the underlying metal.
-As long as you heed the rule about throwing out scratched pans it shouldn’t matter.
+The cost of the pan increases based on the quality of the underlying metal.
+As long as you heed the rule about throwing out scratched pans, it shouldn’t matter too much if you try an inexpensive one with an aluminum base.

 One last point is that after about a year of use, I have noticed my GreenPan getting less nonstick than before.
 I have seen this complaint raised by others.